awl4114awl/How-To-Set-Up-a-Basic-Home-Lab-Running-Active-Directory/README.md

 <img src="https://i.imgur.com/b6bTry6.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-27. Select 'Active Directory Domain Services' and then 'Add Features', it will then be checked and then we'll click 'Next':
+Select 'Active Directory Domain Services' and then 'Add Features', it will then be checked and then we'll click 'Next':
 <br/>
 <img src="https://i.imgur.com/kPELUGg.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-28. Click 'Next' all the way until the Confirmation pane and then you'll need to click 'Install'.
+Click 'Next' all the way until the Confirmation pane and then you'll need to click 'Install'.
 It will take a while:
 <br/>
 <img src="https://i.imgur.com/mhUrnTt.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-29. Now that role has been installed we can close the Add Roles And Features Wizard window.
-You can see up in the top right corner there is now a little flag with a yellow triangle and an exclamation point inside it.
+Now that role has been installed we can close the Add Roles And Features Wizard window.
+You can see up in the top right corner there is now a little flag with a yellow triangle and an exclamation point inside it:
 - This is letting us know that we need to do our post-deployment configuration.
-Hover your mouse over that icon and click Promote this server to a domain controller:
+- Hover your mouse over that icon and click Promote this server to a domain controller:
 <br/>
 <img src="https://i.imgur.com/xATrXy8.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-30. This will open up a Deployment Configuration window, and we'll need to select 'Add a new forest' and create a Root domain name: mydomain.com:
+This will open up a Deployment Configuration window, and we'll need to select 'Add a new forest' and create a Root domain name: mydomain.com:
 <br/>
 <img src="https://i.imgur.com/IOfS2Xr.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-31. You'll also have to put in a password for the Domain Controller Options pane but we don't use it all.
+You'll also have to put in a password for the Domain Controller Options pane but we don't use it all.
 Just use Password1.
 After that, hit 'Next' all the way until the 'Install' button lights up.
-Then click that. :
+Then click that:
 <br/>
 <img src="https://i.imgur.com/RQGQ2fu.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-32. When it's finished it will automatically reboot the VM:
+When it's finished it will automatically reboot the VM:
 <br/>
 <img src="https://i.imgur.com/3oKgXuk.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-33. Upon logging in you'll notice we have a MYDOMAIN\Administrator profile name now, so that's cool:
+Upon logging in you'll notice we have a MYDOMAIN\Administrator profile name now, so that's cool:
 <br/>
 <img src="https://i.imgur.com/09vDkc5.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-34. We're going to create our own dedicated admin account instead of using the built-in administrator account.
+We're going to create our own dedicated admin account instead of using the built-in administrator account.
 So we do that by clicking:
 - Start
 - Windows Administrative Tools
 - Active Directory Users and Computers:
 <br/>
 <img src="https://i.imgur.com/N0bwmfd.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-35. You can see we have our newly created domain mydomain.com.
+You can see we have our newly created domain mydomain.com.
 We can now create an Organizational Unit:
 <br/>
 <img src="https://i.imgur.com/SMxC3sh.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-36. We will name it _ADMINS:
+We will name it _ADMINS:
 <br/>
 <img src="https://i.imgur.com/pKRPb0L.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-37. Now we can create a new user:
+Now we can create a new user:
 <br/>
 <img src="https://i.imgur.com/w0xQ9LA.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>
 <br/>

+---

-38. Obviously use your own name but I tried to model it after what I believe a typical company would structure their employees' usernames.
+Obviously use your own name but I tried to model it after what I believe a typical company would structure their employees' usernames.
 Also, we're using Password1 for password if you haven't caught on by now:
 <br/>
 <img src="https://i.imgur.com/6XsOp6b.jpeg" height="80%" width="80%" alt="AD"/>
 <br/>